 - Quantitative Literacy: Apply quantitative skills to analyze situations and make decisions in a variety of contexts.

+Associate in Arts (AA) degrees require a minimum of 60 credits for graduation.
 Complete additional 100-level, or higher, courses to complete the requirements for this degree.